basler/gst-plugin-pylon/README.md

 In the registration phase the absolute minimum and maximum values of a feature are registered as gstreamer property.

-Per default pylon and the camera still require to set the exact/correct values.
+Per default pylon and the camera will round/correct to the nearest valid value.

-By using the gstreamer boolean property `enable-correction` the plugin will automatically round/correct to the nearest valid value.
+This behaviour can be changed by using the gstreamer boolean property `enable-correction`.

 The options for this property are:

+* `enable-correction=true` the plugin will round or adjust to the nearest valid value.
+This is the default behaviour.
 * `enable-correction=false` the exact value has to be set.
 If the value is not valid ( out of range or wrong increment) the property setting is ignored and an error log message generated.
-This is the default behaviour
-* `enable-correction=true` the plugin will round or adjust to the nearest valid value.

 ### UserSet handling